DHTMLX/docs-suite/docs/popup/api/popup_show_method.md

 @short: shows a Popup

-@signature: {'show(node: HTMLElement, config?: IShowConfig): void;'}
+@signature: {'show(node: HTMLElement, config?: object): void;'}

 @params:
 - `node: HTMLElement` - mandatory, the container to place a popup in
-- `config: object` - optional, the configuration object of a popup
+- `config: object` - optional, the configuration object of a popup.
+It can contain the properties below:
+	- `centering: boolean` - defines whether a popup should be centered relative to the element, <i>true</i> by default
+	- `auto: boolean` - enables autopositioning of a popup, i.e. it will be shown at that side of an element which provides enough space for a popup
+	- `mode: string` - the position relative to the element to show a popup at: "left", "right", "bottom" (default), "top"
+	- `indent: number` - the offset of a popup relative to the element

 @example:
 <div id="popup_container"></div>